mlupo/artwork-docs/Slounge Chair.rst

 Tech Specs and Maintenance
 ------------------------------
 The artwork relies on a Raspberry Pi embedded within the device.
-To power it up, plug in the two barrel jacks on the devices lower right side.
+To power it up, plug in the two barrel jacks on the chair's lower right side.
 The computer will power-up on its own and take about 3 minutes to automatically start its program.
 Once started it can remain active all day.

-To power down, hold the small black button down for 5 seconds.
+To power down, hold down the small black button for 5 seconds.
 This will shutdown the computer inside the device.
 After about 1 minute, pull out the barrel jacks  to fully power down the device.
 I will provide an illustrated version of these instructions for the gallery attendants.

 Sample Stories